“Dr. Dante” Dodges Bullets in Dallas — 1970

 The guy is Ronald Dante, who has gone by a variety of aliases but is generally known as “Dr. Dante,” the stage name he used for decades as a successful nightclub hypnotist.
 (According to a 1985 Dallas Morning News profile, he had legally changed his name from Ronald Hugh Pellar to “Dr. Dante” — with “Doctor” being his legal first name.)
 (This may not be true.)
 (Most of what Dr. Dante has said is not true.)
 At the time of the shooting described in the video above, he was performing in DFW.

 To describe Ron Dante (who was born in Chicago on Feb.
 5, 1930) (and is not to be confused with the Ron Dante who was the lead singer of The Archies) as “colorful” is an understatement.
-His extraordinarily … um … extreme life as a performer, con-man, fraudster, schemer, opportunist, convicted felon, etc., is too much to cover here, but there is a fantastic 2006 profile of him from the San Diego Union-Tribune here (seriously, READ THIS! — the part about him being orphaned in Kuala Lumpur when his family was attacked by Malaysian insurgents is great — in actuality, U.S. Census records show that he grew up in a nice Chicago neighborhood with his very-much-alive parents and brother).
+His extraordinarily … um … extreme life as a performer, con-man, fraudster, schemer, opportunist, convicted felon, etc., is too much to cover here, but there is a fantastic 2006 profile of him from the San Diego Union-Tribune here (seriously, READ THIS! — the part about him being orphaned in Kuala Lumpur when his family was attacked by Malaysian insurgents is great — in actuality, U.S. Census records from 1930 and 1940 show that he grew up in a nice Chicago neighborhood with his very-much-alive parents and brother).

 But back to Dallas in May, 1970.
 Dante was, at the time, the estranged husband of Hollywood icon Lana Turner.
 They had married in May, 1969; it was Lana’s seventh (and final) marriage.
 In news reports of the nuptials, Dante was reported to be the same age as his new bride, but he was actually almost 10 years younger.
 (In the Channel 8 video above he is 40.)
 Below are some photos of the happy couple before Lana began to realize what she’d gotten herself into.